MaterializeInc/materialize/doc/developer/guide-tokio-console.md

 cargo install tokio-console
 ```

-Then run `materialized` with the `console-subscriber` on:
+Then run `environmentd`:

 ```
-RUSTFLAGS="--cfg tokio_unstable" cargo run --features tokio-console -- --dev --tokio-console
+./bin/environmentd --tokio-console
 ```

-(note that this may slow down `materialized` a lot, as it increases the amount of tracing by a lot,
+(note that this may slow down `environmentd` a lot, as it increases the amount of tracing by a lot,
 and may inadvertently turn on debug logging for `rdkafka`)

 Then, in a different tmux pane/terminal, run: